 This 13-hour tour includes:

-- Entry to the Waitangi Treaty Ground and the Treaty House
+- Entry to the Waitangi Treaty Grounds and the Treaty House

 - Ferry between Paihia and Russell